2021–22 SC East Bengal season

-The 2021–22 season is the 102nd season of Sporting Club East Bengal (EB or SCEB) and their second season in the Indian Super League.
-Due to the COVID-19 pandemic, the 2021–22 Indian Super League season is set to begin on 19 November 2021 and is scheduled to end on 20 March 2022 with all the matches to be held in Goa across three venues just like the previous season.
+The 2021–22 season was the 102nd season of Sporting Club East Bengal (EB or SCEB) and their second season in the Indian Super League.
+Due to the COVID-19 pandemic, the 2021–22 Indian Super League season began on 19 November 2021 and ended on 20 March 2022 with all the matches held in Goa across three venues just like the previous season.

 Background

-The 2021-22 season is once again set to be played entirely in Goa due to COVID-19 pandemic.
+The 2021–22 season is once again set to be played entirely in Goa due to COVID-19 pandemic.
 The league committee also announced that the number of foreign players that can be registered and fielded is to be reduced, with four foreign players in the playing eleven and a maximum of six can be registered, one of which should be from an Asian nation.